 I think the clue is in the name here – Porto is of course more correctly well known as the home of Port.

-When we visited, one of the cellars was celebrating some sort of anniversary.
+When we visited, one of the port wine cellars was celebrating some sort of anniversary.
 They were marching a Port barrel up and down the side of the river accompanied by a marching band.
 As you do!

 3. The Serralves Modern Art Museum